olehkazban/js-eng-init/bootcamp/LearningPrinciples.md

 	* tasks with explicitly set highest priority where output is concrete result
 12. Try to work evenly.
 For example you have a task for 6 hour but delivery is in 3 days, it's ok to split for 2 hours per day.
 Work on few tasks simultaniously each day by combining complex and easy tasks
 13. Lear to effectively use timeframes for parforming small sub-tasks.
 For example
 	* build of the project
 	* execution of tests
 	* docs/email
 	* TODO
 14. If you **naturally** can't work on few tasks simultatiously, don't hesitate and inform your mentor
 15. There are 4 categories of tasks
 	* urgent important
 	* not urgent important
 	* urgent and not important
 	* not importatn and not urgent
+16. If you have done all urgent and important tasks for current iteration, take a look in future materials and try to prepare sketch plan for it, then go back for learned section and read additional materials like articles,books or bonus tasks.

 ## Daily Report

-...
+1. Trainees create their personal `daily plans` at the end of the day or in the morning and put them to their repository
+1. A plan includes a list of tasks to be done on the following day.
+	* It is a good idea to mark higher priority tasks and put such tasks first.
+	* The plan should include estimation of how much time will be spent on the task.
+1. Trainee should pay attention to individual plans provided by mentors.
+Tasks assigned by mentors have higher priority compared to the ordinary trainee program.
+1. Mentors should perform daily check of the trainee's plan and correct it if needed.
+1. At the end of the day trainees create `daily reports` (work logs).
+A report lists what have been done, how much time was spent, any issues related to the tasks.
+All blockers should be clearly marked as well.